 See Distances in Zimbabwe

+The early settlers thought this place was like the plains of the Orange Free State.
+The area was free of the Izinga thorn tree, hence it was called Enkeldoorn (Single Thorn).
 The site was selected in 1896, and most of the early settlers were Afrikaners.
 Most agriculture in the area is large cattle ranches, with some small scale subsistence cropping.
-It is at the headwaters of the Umniati River and Sebakwe River.
+It is at the headwaters of the Umniati River and Sebakwe River (see Sebakwe Dam).

 According to the 1969 Rhodesian Census, the population was 1420 Africans, 216 Europeans, 24 Asians, 9 Coloureds for a total of 1670 people.